Gratz College Announces Master’s Fellowships in Jewish Education and Jewish Communal Service

 For current and aspiring Jewish organizational administrators, Hillel staffers, youth group directors, day and supplementary school educators and other Jewish professionals, the Gratz master’s programs in Jewish Education and Jewish Communal Service offer the promise of greater job competency, increased marketability and more diversified skills.
 These are enviable benefits in a world where harried professionals are being asked to shoulder diverse responsibilities while their employers cut back on skills training and professional development.
 Despite the practical benefits of the master’s programs, however, insufficient financial resources and overcommitted lives create impediments for many potential students.

 The Gratz College Midcareer Fellowship reduces these burdens, making school more manageable, especially for working students.
-With a 45% reduction in tuition, the financial burden of graduate education is substantially reduced for Gratz College Midcareer Fellows.
+With a substantial tuition award, the financial burden of graduate education is greatly reduced for Gratz College Midcareer Fellows.
 The “fellowships can allow Jewish educators who otherwise could not afford the cost of a graduate degree to develop their talents and contribute to the Jewish community,” says Dr. Ruth Sandberg, the Leonard and Ethel Landau Professor of Rabbinics at Gratz College.